harveyt/harveyt.github.io/_drafts/houston-we-have-an-error.markdown

 function that will handle the error.

-Essentially we could delegate the problem to another function (or class) that knows what to do; it would of course have to choose the right technique to resolve the error.
+Essentially we could delegate the problem to another function (or class or error manager module) that knows what to do; it would of course have to choose the right technique to resolve the error.

 For example the error handler could write an error message, log the crash, and then terminate the program.
 If the handler detected a